West Pennant Hills

 West Pennant Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in West Pennant Hills is notably high, with 50.1% of residents aged 15 and above holding university qualifications as of the latest data points.
-This figure exceeds national (30.4%) and NSW state averages (32.2%).
+In West Pennant Hills, educational attainment is notably high, with 50.1% of residents aged 15 and above holding university qualifications.
+This exceeds the national average of 30.4% and the NSW average of 32.2%.
 Bachelor degrees are the most common at 31.8%, followed by postgraduate qualifications (14.9%) and graduate diplomas (3.4%).
-Vocational pathways account for 21.7% of qualifications, including advanced diplomas (10.1%) and certificates (11.6%).
+Vocational pathways account for 21.7% of qualifications among those aged 15 and above, with advanced diplomas making up 10.1% and certificates 11.6%.

 Educational participation is also high, with 29.7% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 8.2% in secondary education, and 7.7% pursuing tertiary education.
-Hills Montessori School operates within West Pennant Hills, enrolling 16 students as of the latest enrollment figures.
-The area demonstrates significant socio-educational advantages with an ICSEA score of 1127.
-There is one school focused exclusively on primary education in West Pennant Hills, with secondary options available nearby.
-Local school capacity is limited at 0.1 places per 100 residents compared to the regional average of 17.6, resulting in many families traveling to nearby areas for schooling.
+Hills Montessori School operates within West Pennant Hills, enrolling 16 students.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1127).
+There is one school focusing exclusively on primary education in the area, with secondary options available in surrounding regions.
+Local school capacity is limited at 0.1 places per 100 residents compared to the regional average of 17.4, resulting in many families traveling to nearby areas for schooling.

 Frequently Asked Questions - Education